-- The fishery catches some threatened species such as Australian fur seals, shortfin mako sharks and seabirds, although industry have been proactive in trying to reduce mortalities of vulnerable species.
+- The fishery catches some threatened species such as Australian fur seals, shortfin mako sharks and seabirds, although industry has been proactive in trying to reduce mortalities of these vulnerable species.

-- Commonwealth Southern and Eastern Scalefish and Shark Fishery (Commonwealth Trawl Sector) (181t 2012-13)
+- Commonwealth Southern and Eastern Scalefish and Shark Fishery (Commonwealth Trawl Sector) (178t in 2021/22)

 The term ‘ocean perch’ refers to two species of fish – bigeye ocean perch and reef ocean perch.
 The two species are managed as a single unit, but have very different biological characteristics – for example, bigeye ocean perch live to at least 60 years old, whereas reef ocean perch live for around 17 years.
 The stock status of each species is unknown, although the biology of bigeye means it is vulnerable to high fishing pressure.
 There is also concern over the high rate of discarding, in particular of reef ocean perch – about 90% of the catch of this species was discarded in 2012.
 It is not clear what proportion of the discarded fish survive once thrown back.